 From the center of downtown Banff to Mt.
 Norquay, it should take you approximately 12 minutes by car.
 The distance between these two locations is 7.4km.
 From Canmore, expect the drive to take just under 30 minutes.

-If you are an avid biker, some enjoy taking on the challenge of biking up to the hill.
-Be sure to bring lots of water, snacks and your bear spray.
-Staying bear safe is essential in Banff National Park.
-If looking for bike rentals check out Banff Adventures, Banff Cycle and Sport or Snowtips Bactrax.
+If you are an avid biker, some enjoy the challenge of biking up to the hill.
+Be sure to bring lots of water, snacks, and bear spray.
+Staying bear-safe is essential in Banff National Park.
+If you are looking for bike rentals, check out Banff Adventures, Banff Cycle and Sport, or Snowtips Bactrax.

 - Instagram: @mtnorquay